Skip To Main Content

 HPO805 HONORS INTRODUCTION TO POLITICS

-HPS804 INTRO TO PSYCHOLOGY
+HPS804 INTRODUCTION TO PSYCHOLOGY

 To prepare for college-level psychology courses, students study human thought processes and behaviors, noted psychologists and psychiatrists, research methods, brain studies, motivation, states of consciousness, intelligence and creativity, stages of human development, personality theories, gender issues and relationships, psychological disorders and therapies (full year – 1 credit) 12.

-HPS806 AP PSYCHOLOGY (A)
+HPS806 AP PSYCHOLOGY

 Students examine in depth the core concepts and theories of psychology to understand psychology as the study of the mind and human behavior.
 Students learn about important psychologists past and present, research methods, experiments and terminology, and students prepare for the AP Psychology examination (full year – 1 credit) 12.